szczyglis-dev/py-gpt/README.md

 - `Experts: Master prompt`: Prompt to instruct how to handle experts.

-- `DALL-E: image generate`: Prompt for generating prompts for DALL-E (if raw-mode is disabled).
+- `Image generate`: Prompt for generating prompts for image generation (if raw-mode is disabled).

 **Images**

-- `DALL-E Image size`: The resolution of the generated images (DALL-E).
-Default: 1792x1024.
+- `Image size`: The resolution of the generated images (DALL-E).
+Default: 1024x1024.

-- `DALL-E Image quality`: The image quality of the generated images (DALL-E).
+- `Image quality`: The image quality of the generated images (DALL-E).
 Default: standard.

-- `Open image dialog after generate`: Enable the image dialog to open after an image is generated in Image mode.

-- `DALL-E: prompt generation model`: Model used for generating prompts for DALL-E (if raw-mode is disabled).
+- `Prompt generation model`: Model used for generating prompts for image generation (if raw-mode is disabled).

 **Vision**